Building the System That Builds the Product

 • Website designers

-But we can finally mix code and thought together into workflows.
+But now we can finally mix code and thought together into workflows.

-Here's how I think about the difference:
+Here's how I think about the difference.

 Traditional coding with AI: